-There are multiple tracks within the DNP program at La Salle.
 The Post-Master’s program is designed in accord with the American Association of Colleges of Nursing (AACN) Position Statement on Doctoral Education and The DNP Essentials.
-The Post-MSN program is delivered fully online, including a yearly face-to-face immersion experience.
-Post-MSN Students may enroll in the program on a part-time (3 credits/semester) or full-time (6 credits/semester) basis.
+The Post-MSN curricular plan is delivered fully online, including a yearly immersion experience.
+Post-MSN students may enroll in the program on a part-time (3 credits/semester) or full-time (6 credits/semester) basis.
 Required clinical hours vary depending on the student’s entry level attainments; 1,000 hours of supervised, post-baccalaureate clinical practice in an academic program is required.
-Advanced Practice Nurses (CNS, CRNA, NP and Nurse Midwives), as well as other Master’s prepared nurses may apply to the Post-MSN track.
+Advanced Practice Nurses (CNS, CRNA, NP and Nurse Midwives), as well as other Master’s prepared nurses may apply to the Post-MSN plan.